OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 This is Octopus Samples, a public Octopus instance, with various demo projects to explore.
 You can access it at [samples dot octopus dot app](samples.octopus.app).

-Let's select the Octo Pet Shop - Raw YAML Project, from the Azure Project Group.
+Let's select the "Octo Pet Shop - Raw YAML" Project, from the "Azure" Project Group.

 [SELECT OCTO PET SHOP PROJECT]